Senior Japanese ladies training class

 Although trained in Judo in his early years, Kanazawa took up karate whilst at University under the late headmaster of the shotokan style Matsatoshi Nakayama (10th Dan).
 Breaking away from the JKA (Japan Karate Association) in 1973, Kanazawa set up SKIF (Shotokan Karate-do International Federation).
 SKIF is now the world’s largest Shotokan association, having over 2 ½ million members in over 100 countries.

 Hanshi has had the privileged and honour to have trained under this great karate man.

 Our Japanese masters would take us training to the windswept Scottish mountains.
 Sometimes in the middle of winter forced into the freezing sea or lochs to do sparring, kicking, punching and kata techniques.
 Thinking back, we must all of been completely bloody mad.

-Training in these days was hard physical exercise then a non stop regime of 2 or 3 hours of grueling basic repetitious techniques.
+Training in these days was a non stop regime of 2 or 3 hours of grueling basic repetitious techniques.
 Everyone was very competitive with each other.
-Being roughly grabbed, pushed, punched, kicked, slapped or hit with a staff by our instructors along the way was normal practice.
+Being roughly grabbed, pushed, punched, kicked, slapped or hit with a wooden staff by our instructors along the way was normal practice.

 A typical warm up

 1,000 kicks over a chair, or to each other, 1,000 punches in a low horse stance, bunny hops around the dojo (banned today), star jumps to the last man standing which usually lasted over half an hour where the instructor would only stop when the last man gave up.
 This usually ending up with us having very sore, blistered or bleeding feet.